ElectricGrill

 Best Hybrid Under $500

-The Char-Broil Bistro Pro Dual Fuel at $279 gives you both electric and charcoal capability.
+The Char-Broil Bistro Pro Dual Fuel gives you both electric and charcoal capability.
 Use electric for quick weeknight meals and switch to charcoal when you want that authentic smoky flavor on weekends.
 The TRU-Infrared cooking system works in both modes, delivering even heat without flare-ups.
 At this price, getting two grills in one is hard to argue against.

 Comparing the Top Contenders